andrei-pmbcn/faith/src/encounter/README.md

 TODO 'default' attribute to all entity kinds
-TODO modifiers - an effect that targets another effect TODO effect priority (set priority 300 for additive, priority 400 for multiplicative, priority 100 for interrupt effects that are additive, priority 200 for interrupt effects that are multiplicative etc);
+TODO modifiers - an effect that targets another effect TODO effect initiative (set initiative 300 for additive, initiative 400 for multiplicative, initiative 100 for interrupt effects that are additive, initiative 200 for interrupt effects that are multiplicative etc);
 TODO encounter visibilities (whether characters' actions are known, etc.)
+TODO prop.side1, prop.side2, prop.side0 - the value of that property
+related to a given side; e.g. research.side1 and (for neutral characters) probing.side1 and conviction.side1.
+Effects also have a "propSide" element that determines whether to affect 'side1', 'side2' , 'side0' (absolute), the 'opponent' side or the 'friendly' side (relative).
 TODO check all links

-# <a id="social-encounter-engine"></a> Social Encounter Engine
+# Social Encounter Engine
 The social encounter engine is a non-violent combat-like turn-based RPG encounter engine meant to simulate social conflicts, such as debates, trials before a judge, religious evangelization, pleas for one party to spare another party's life or other kinds of acts of persuasion.
-With some tinkering, the  engine can accommodate other forms of conflict such as hacking.
+With some tinkering, the  engine can accommodate other forms of conflict such as hacking, as well as normal combat.
 The engine aims to provide a whole host of different kinds of gameplay that would be impossible to deliver in a standard, combat-focused RPG.

 The way the social encounter engine works is straightforward: there are rules for different kinds of encounters, the kinds of actions that can be